-By the act of South Carolina, "Assemblies of slaves, free negroes, mulattos and right, he added, "if these devils would but let us alone."
-This man, Brake, as "condition," are declared to be unlawful, "and the officer dispersing such unlawful assemblage may inflict such corporal punishment, not exceeding twenty lashes, upon such slaves free negroes, &c. as they may jndge necessary for detaining them I have not found that the sout has injured the soil from the like unlawful assemblage in future.
-The following is from a Savannah pa-
+By the act of South Carolina, "Assemblies of slaves, free negroes, mulattos and right, he added, "if these devils would be all mest zos," "for the purpose of mental instruction," are declared to be unlawful, I was told by the overseer, has a safer of "and the officer dispersing such unlawful." assemblage may inflict such corporal punishment, not exceeding twenty lashes, upon such slaves free negroes, &c. as they may judge necessary for detaining them from the like unlawful assemblage in fu-

+The following is from a Savannah pa